dingwenxiao/rest_spring/README.md

   docker run -p 80:8080 -td rest_practice:0.1.0 <br />

 4.the access url is the your instance public ip address.<br />

+## Testing
+API Testing - test.rest_practice.RecordControllerTest

+Unit Testing - test.rest_practice.RecordServiceTest

+How to run? import the maven project to eclipse, and run above classes with junit.

 Rest API Documentation
 =====